 Girls training is on Sundays at 1:00 – 2:30pm (arrive by 12:45 for a prompt 1:00pm start)

-The Crimsons is the collective name for our three girls’ teams for those aged 11-18.
+* Click here for contacts if on mobile.
+The Crimsons is the collective name for our four girls’ teams for those aged 11-18.
 Since our launch we have gone from strength to strength, winning a number of local competitions, and with many of our players being selected for the Kent County side.

 We play competitive matches with London and Kent clubs and beyond, go on trips to watch internationals and other professional matches, and have great social events.

 To benefit from all that our club offers and to officially play in matches and tournaments all players are required to become a member of the RFU & OCRFC.
 This ensures that we can fulfil our duty of care to your child and that we are complying with our child welfare responsibilities.

 We understand that paying for your child’s membership can be difficult at times and therefore we have 2 options available that might be of assistance.

 Your Team Manager can help with both options and if you are applying for club funding then you can also send them a completed Financial Assistance form .